MelodicCrypter/Robust-Node-Scaffolding/README.md

 ## Process Manager
 I have included **PM2** as its **Process Manager**.
 If you're going to deploy, **PM2** is a great choice.
 If you haven't heard about **PM2**, you can check their documentation or you can omit this one if you like.
+PM2 is a very powerful tool.
+It also has a mode for development, using their **pm2-dev** which provides auto reloading when it detects any file change.
+And many more!
+However, I'm only using PM2, for this specific repo as process manager solely - especially its Cluster feature (which is derived from Node).

 <br>